Sreenivas679/Telemedicine-Kiosk/readme.md

- # 🏥 AI-Powered Telemedicine Kiosk (Prototype)
+ # 🏥 AI-Powered Telemedicine-Kiosk (Prototype)

 ## 📌 Overview
-Healthcare accessibility in rural India remains a critical challenge.
-This project introduces an **AI-driven telemedicine kiosk**, allowing users to **authenticate via biometrics**, report symptoms in their **preferred language**, and receive **AI-based symptom predictions**.
-The system aims to **bridge the healthcare gap** by providing an initial diagnosis before directing patients to medical professionals.
+Rural India lacks doctors, diagnostic facilities, and reliable internet.
+Existing telemedicine apps are hard to use due to language and literacy barriers.
+Patients delay treatment and depend on urban hospitals, causing overcrowding, higher costs, and widening the healthcare gap

 ## 🚀 Features
 - **Multilingual Support**: Speech recognition API allows users to interact in their preferred language.